acl-org/eacl-2024/_pages/venue.md

 </center>

+Below are the details for the poster printing.
+Direct link to place order - <a href = "https://www.printingmalta.com.mt/en/get-a-quote/1073">this link</a>

+- Cost - 30 Euro
+- A0 Portrait for presenting

+Please note hours of operation:
+- M-F 07:00 - 15:30
+- Closed Saturday and Sunday.
+- Please note 24 hour turn around and hours of operation.
+- Tuesday 3/19 is a public holiday so no service or deliveries.
+- All orders placed by Thursday 3/14 end of day will be ready on site for pick up on Monday Morning.
+- All orders placed by Saturday 3/15 will be delivered Monday end of day.

 <!-- [**Hotel Radisson Blu**](https://www.radissonhotels.com/en-us/booking/room-display?checkInDate=2024-03-17&checkOutDate=2024-03-18&adults%5B%5D=2&children%5B%5D=0&searchType=lowest&promotionCode=&voucher=&brandFirst=rdb&hotelCode=MTMLASTJ)
  -->
 <!--€129.79 Double Rate includes accommodations and tax.
 St Julian's STJ 3391, Malta.
 Reception: +356 2137 4894 -->